ProgMiner/maintenance-screen/README.md

 $maintenanceScreen->send();
 ```

-Both methods have not required argument `$request` - instance of class `\Symfony\Component\HttpFoundation\Request`.
+Both methods have not required argument `$request` - instance of class `Symfony\Component\HttpFoundation\Request`.
-If it is not provided methods calls a `\Symfony\Component\HttpFoundation\Request::createFromGlobals` method for getting current request.
+If it is not provided this methods calls a `Symfony\Component\HttpFoundation\Request::createFromGlobals` method for getting current request.

-## Documentation

-Documentation is unavailable now except code commentaries.

 ## Todo